These Frequently Asked Questions (FAQs) answer the most common questions we get asked about onboarding to CloudCheckr.

 As your spend increases/decreases, your CloudCheckr invoice will fluctuate.

-Yes!
+Yes.
 We always encourage our customers to submit enhancement requests.
-If you have a request that you think could enhance the product, we ask that you work with your Account Owner/Account Manager to discuss the request, and they will work with our Product Team to get this officially submitted.
+If you have a request that you think could improve our product, work with your Account Owner/Account Manager to discuss the request, and they will work with our Product Team to submit the enhancement officially.

 Example Bug: “I am attempting to load a specific page within CloudCheckr that has always worked and it is displaying ‘Sorry, there was an error please contact Support to resolve’ when trying to access it today.”

 Example Feature Request: “I would like to be able to export the Audit History section as an Administrator of CloudCheckr.
 Why am I not able to do this?”

 CloudCheckr ingests all AWS cost data from the Detailed Billing Report (DBR) or the Cost and Usage Report (CUR).
 See the following articles for instructions:

 CloudCheckr updates the data during discovery–the daily background job that allows CloudCheckr to connect with AWS and get the latest AWS data.
 To manually kick this job off, click Notifications in the header bar, go a Reports Updated message, and click Update Now.

 Although you can access the same data in our UI, accessing the data via the API or programmatically allows you and your admins to streamline and better manage your processes.
 For more information, review the API User Guide.

 Since the CUR will be the primary source of cost data that CloudCheckr in the near future, you must configure the report in AWS and in CloudCheckr to ensure your transition is successful.